The Reformed Churches in the Netherlands

 This church movement was called the “Vrijmaking,” that is, the Liberation of the church from unbiblical synodical demands, and thus the churches got the nickname “Gereformeerde Kerken (Vrijgemaakt),” or Reformed Churches (Liberated).

 The churches which complied with the Synod’s demands got the nickname “Synodaal” (Synodical), and in 2004 they merged with the “Hervormde Kerk” and the small Lutheran Church to form the Protestant Church in The Netherlands, in Dutch, the “Protestantse Kerk in Nederland.”
-In 2013 this church has about 1.7 million members and is a theologically pluralistic body.
+In 2024 this church has about 1.4 million members and is a theologically pluralistic body.

 3. Basis

-The foundation of the RCN (L) is our Lord Jesus Christ, as He reveals Himself in God’s holy Word, the Bible, which proclaims the Person and saving Work of Christ.
+The foundation of the RCN is our Lord Jesus Christ, as He reveals Himself in God’s holy Word, the Bible, which proclaims the Person and saving Work of Christ.
 Our confessions, faithfully summarizing the Bible’s teaching, are the Belgic Confession, the Heidelberg Catechism and the Canons of Dordt.
 These “Three Forms of Unity” also include the three historic, ecumenical creeds, namely, the Apostles’ Creed, the Nicene Creed and the Athanasian Creed.
 All office bearers in our churches (ministers, elders, and deacons) promise that they will not teach anything that goes against these confessions.

 4. Structure of the Churches and Church Federation

 We believe that each local congregation is fully a church and competent to conduct its own spiritual affairs, depending on the Lord.
 Christ is the Head of the Church, and under Him each church council (consistory) is called to give spiritual leadership to the congregation.
 At the same time we believe that local churches are not to live independently, but are called to fellowship and cooperate with each other.
 Church cooperation is a Biblical demand, and therefore we work together regionally and nationally as a church federation.
-Ecclesiastical assemblies, moving from the church councils to regional classis meetings, and finally the General Synod every three years, have the authority to make decisions which are in agreement with the Word of God and the Church Order, and to call the congregations to comply to such decisions, of course with room for possible Biblical objections.
+Ecclesiastical assemblies, moving from the church councils to regional meetings and finally the Synod, every three years, have the authority to make decisions which are in agreement with the Word of God and the Church Order, and to call the congregations to comply to such decisions, of course with room for possible Biblical objections.

 5. Reflection on Liturgy

 During the last few years there has been a development of liturgical practice in our churches, approved by General Synods, in which not only Psalms and traditional Hymns are sung, according to our tradition, but also contemporary spiritual songs, accompanied by more instruments than the organ.
-It is not uncommon for there to be a “Praise Band” accompanying worship in some services.
+It is not uncommon for having a Praise Band/Voval Group to accompany worship in some services.

 We want to be Biblical, orthodox, living Reformed churches, valuing our tradition, but also seeking to make use of contemporary language, methods and techniques, and of the various gifts of the congregational members, to celebrate our salvation in Christ, spread the Gospel, and glorify the Lord.